ordbase/ordinals.cache/NOTES.md

 ### ClassMethods

+- [ ] use module Kernel for "global" converter functions plus use Kernel (and NOT object) for generated-"global" convert function too!!

 - [ ] Auto-add `struct` class methods also by default to Safe itself with extend.
 Possible to call extend with ClassMethods on Safe itself?